hehesjtu/FLIDE/README.md

-# FLIDE: Fractional-order Local Image Detail Enhancement
+# FLIDE
+This is the source code of paper named "Fick Diffusion Law Inspired Single Image Detail Enhancement".
+This paper is submitted to IEEE Transactions on Neural Networks and Learning Systems.

 This repository contains the MATLAB implementation of the FLIDE algorithm proposed in the paper: